softlayer/terraform-provider-softlayer/docs/datasources/softlayer_ssh_key.md

 }
 ```

-This can then be used by other resources in the same configuration, e.g. by interpolating the ID, where an ID is required:
+The fields of the data source can then be referenced by other resources within the same configuration using
+interpolation syntax.
+For example, when specifying SSH keys in a softlayer_virtual_guest resource configuration,
+the numeric "IDs" are often unknown.
+Using the above data source as an example, it would be possible to
+reference the `id` property in a softlayer_virtual_guest resource:

 ```hcl
 resource "softlayer_virtual_guest" "vm1" {